- Mapillary seems to be Losing It’s Marbles

 At this moment I am going through each & every one of those 6200 photos removing the stupid-blurs.
 Nothing will happen until at least next Monday (11 Feb), as all the blur-removals are actually blur-removal requests (a Mapillary admin has to agree/refuse the request).

-33 blurs is bad, but not the worst - one photo had more than 40 blurs (a patch of shrubbery) (whilst another just now had 45 all on top of another street sign), all of which were stupid-blurs.
+33 blurs is bad, but not the worst - one photo had more than 40 blurs (a patch of shrubbery) (whilst another just now had 45 all on top of another street sign) (and the record worst has 62), all of which were stupid-blurs.

 So what is going on?